 If you travel regularly and you’re willing to pay a higher annual fee ($450) for a Mastercard credit card with more perks, take a look at the Citi® / AAdvantage® Executive World Elite Mastercard®.
 You’ll get 2 AAdvantage miles for every $1 spent on eligible American Airlines purchases and 1 AAdvantage mile for every $1 spent on other purchases.

 You can also earn 50,000 intro bonus miles if you spend $5,000 in first 3 months and enjoy Admirals Club membership, no foreign transaction fees and your first checked bag free on domestic American Airlines itineraries.
 As with other World Elite Mastercard credit cards, you receive other benefits such as travel discounts, price protection and extended warranties.

 Wells Fargo Cash Wise Visa® card

-If you want a cash back Visa card with no annual fee, check out the Wells Fargo Cash Wise Visa® card.
+If you want a cash rewards Visa card with no annual fee, check out the Wells Fargo Cash Wise Visa® card.
 It offers a $150 introductory bonus when you spend $500 on purchases in the first three months, plus unlimited 1.5% cash rewards on purchases.
 You can also get 1.8% cash rewards on qualified digital wallet purchases, like Apple Pay® or Google Pay™, during the first 12 months from account opening.